-Sunday Peak Trail is a 3 mile lightly trafficked out and back trail located near Glennville, CA that features beautiful wild flowers and is rated as moderate.
+Sunday Peak Trail is a 3 mile lightly trafficked out and back trail located near Glennville, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Directions from Wofford Heights: The trail begins at the Girl Scout Camp parking area on Forest Highway 90.